knpuniversity/ansible/knpu/launch-cloud-instance.md

 Of course... with our current setup, the `hosts.ini` inventory file is static: each time we launch a new instance, we would need to manually put its IP address here.
 But, there *are* ways to have a *dynamic* hosts file.
-Imagine a setup where Ansible automatically looks at the services booted in the cloud and uses *them* for your inventory.
+Imagine a setup where Ansible automatically looks at the servers booted in the cloud and uses *them* for your inventory.
 That's beyond the scope of this tutorial, but if you need that, go for it!